Member

 - Biography

-- Takafumi Ichikawa obtained his PhD from Kyoto University in 2017 and moved to Germany and undertook postdoctoral training at the European Molecular Biology Laboratory (EMBL) for four years.
-He was appointed Assistant Professor in 2021 in the Institute for the Advanced Study of Human Biology (ASHBi) at Kyoto University.
+- Takafumi Ichikawa obtained his PhD from Kyoto University in 2017.
+He then moved to Germany and undertook postdoctoral training at the European Molecular Biology Laboratory (EMBL) for four years.
+He was appointed Assistant Professor in the Institute for the Advanced Study of Human Biology (ASHBi) in 2021 and Graduate School of Medicine in 2023, at Kyoto University.

 - Main Publications